-Foreclosure is a situation in which a homeowner is unable to make mortgage payments as required, which allows the lender to seize the property, evict the homeowner and sell the home, as stipulated in the mortgage contract.
+Foreclosure occurs when a homeowner is no longer able to make mortgage payments as required.
+This allows the lender to seize the property, removing the homeowner and selling the home, as stipulated in the mortgage contract.

-As soon as you realize that you are going to have trouble making your mortgage payments, contact your lender and tell them about your financial difficulties.
-This gives them the opportunity to work with you to create a plan.
-Do not stop paying your bills, and do not wait until you cannot make payments before you act.
-Though you may feel scared or embarrassed, immediately begin working with your lender to avoid foreclosure on your home.
-Learn more about how to talk to your lender about trouble making payments.
+If you know that you are going to have trouble making your mortgage payments, contact your lender immediately and let them know you are having financial difficulties.
+This allows your lender time to work with you to create a plan.
+Remember, do not stop paying your bills, and do not wait until you cannot make payments before you act.
+Learn how to talk to your lender about trouble making payments.

-You can get help through the Making Home Affordable (MHA) program, which provides free counselors for advice and assistance with keeping you in your home or getting out safely.
-Visit the MHA website to read about the options and what you’ll need to prepare.
+The Making Home Affordable (MHA) program provides help, including free counselors for advice and assistance with keeping you in your home or getting out safely.
+Visit the MHA website to learn what options you have and what you need to prepare.

 These scam operators find potential victims in several ways:

-Contact people whose homes appear in the foreclosure notices (they can easily find these notices online or in a local newspaper)
+- Contacting people whose homes appear in the foreclosure notices in a local newspaper

 Be aware of these tricks that scammers use: